How and why NEQOS process your data in Hospital Episode Statistics (HES)

 Data Protection Officer

 Our Data Protection Officer is Angela Faill.
 Her contact details are as follows:

-Information Governance and Medico Legal Department,
+Head of Information Governance and Medico Legal Department,

 St Nicholas Hospital,

 Sharing information outside of NEQOS